AlibabaCloudDocs/ros/cn.zh-CN/资源类型/RDS/ALIYUN::RDS::DBInstanceClone.md

       "Type": "String",
       "Description": "selected zone to create database instance.
 You cannot set the ZoneId parameter if the MultiAZ parameter is set to true."
     },
+    "SlaveZoneIds": {
+      "Type": "Json",
+      "Description": "List of slave zone ids can specify slave zone ids when creating the high-availability or enterprise edition instance.
+Meanwhile, VSwitchId needs to pass in the corresponding vswitch id to the slave zone by order.
+For example, ZoneId = \"zone-a\" and SlaveZoneIds = [\"zone-c\", \"zone-b\"], then the VSwitchId must be \"vsw-zone-a,vsw-zone-c,vsw-zone-b\".
+Of course, you can also choose automatic allocation, for example, ZoneId = \"zone-a\" and SlaveZoneIds = [\"Auto\", \"Auto\"], then the VSwitchId must be \"vsw-zone-a,Auto,Auto\".
+The list contains up to 2 slave zone ids, separated by commas.", "MaxLength": 2
+    },
     "DBInstanceClass": {
       "Type": "String",
       "Description": "Database instance type.
 Refer the RDS database instance type reference, such as 'rds.mys2.large', 'rds.mss1.large', 'rds.pg.s1.small' etc"